vkhitrin/virt-customize-ansible-modules/README.md

 # virt-customize Ansible Modules

+This repository is deprecated in favor of [ansible-libguestfs-collection](https://github.com/vkhitrin/ansible-libguestfs-collection)!
+---

 **Note:** This is a POC repo

 **Note:** Due to it being a POC repo, code isn't optimized.